arxiver/goodreads-api/docs/source/index.md

 ## Recent reviews from all members.

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
-Get user's updates from following users

-first the function validates the sent parameters if any if it isn't valid an error response returns with 400 status code

-if there is no parameters sent the default is to return all updates that would be shown to the authenticated user get all the users followed by the authenticated user then all the activities made by them those activities are retrieved from five different database tables that store these info (shelves,reviews,likes,comments,followings) then the data is merged into one array and sorted by updated_at date descendingly in order to show the user the user the latest updates first

-if a valid user id is sent then all activities made by this specific user are retrieved the same way explained earlier in order to show it in this user's profile

-if a valid max updates is sent then this value is retrieved from the array after sorting

 > Example request:

 ```bash